 The Chairman and Board members are paid a fee in accordance with the AGM's resolution.
-The AGM of May 17, 2022 resolved that the Chairman of the Board would receive a fee in the amount of SEK 200,000 and that other Board members who are not employees of the company, will receive a fee in the amount of SEK 100,000 each.
-Board members are not entitled to any benefits after they have left the Board.
+The AGM of May 17, 2023 resolved that the Chairman of the Board would receive a fee in the amount of SEK 250,000 and that other Board members who are not employees of the company, will receive a fee in the amount of SEK 125,000 each.
+Board members are not entitled to any cont. note 6 benefits after they have left the Board.
 During the second quarter of 2022, a consulting agreement was signed, on arm's-length terms, with the company R Linder Consulting, which is owned by Board member Ragnar Linder.
 The agreement covers consulting services related to business development.
-During the period from the signing of the agreement to December 31, 2022, the fee for consulting services totaled SEK 143 thousand.
+During the period from the signing of the agreement to December 31, 2023, the fee for consulting services totaled SEK 209 thousand, of which SEK 66 thousand relates to services in 2023.
+In addition, R Linder Consulting changed its name during the year to Tegnér Biotech Consulting AB.

 Compensation to senior executives who are employees can consist of a basic salary, pension and other benefits.
 Periods of notice and compensation in the event of termination are individual and governed by the applicable employment contract.
 The notice period is six months for the CEO and 12 months if terminated by the company.
 Under his employment contract, the CEO has the right to compensation from the company amounting to the difference between the CEO's salary at the time the contract is terminated and any new salary the CEO receives during a period of 12 months from the time the contract is terminated.
 However, this compensation may not amount to more than 60 percent of the monthly salary the CEO received from the company.
-In 2020 an incentive program was provided with warrants aimed at the Chief Executive Officer.
+In 2023 an incentive program was provided with warrants aimed at the Chief Executive Officer.
 AlzeCure's employment agreements include provisions under which all intellectual property rights developed by an employee as part of his or her employment will accrue to AlzeCure.
 The company's employment agreements contain restrictions on competition.

 Other than as described above, no senior executive has the right to compensation after termination of employment.
-In 2022, the company was not party to related party transactions that are singly or jointly of material importance for the company other than those described above.
+In 2023, the company was not party to related party transactions that are singly or jointly of material importance for the company other than those described above.

-NOTE 7 Expenses classified by type
+NOTE 7 Expenses classified by typ C

 Jan.
+1, 2023 -Dec.
+31, 2023 Jan.
 1, 2022 -Dec.
-31, 2022 Jan.
-1, 2021 -Dec.
-31, 2021
+31, 2022

-Personnel costs -17,334 -15,208
+Personnel costs -15,650 -17,334

-Consultancy costs -28,180 -50,092
+Consultancy costs -11,510 -28,180

-Laboratory materials etc. -3,045 -4,129
+Laboratory materials etc. -2,441 -3,045

-Patent expenses -2,751 -2,901
+Patent expenses -3,849 -2,751

-Depreciation and amortization -570 -576
+Depreciation and amortization -476 -570

-Other -4,701 -5,574
+Other -4,482 -4,701

-Total -56,581 -78,480
+Total -38,409 -56,581

 NOTE 8 Tax on profit/loss for the year

 Jan.
+1, 2023 -Dec.
+31, 2023 Jan.
 1, 2022 -Dec.
-31, 2022 Jan.
-1, 2021 -Dec.
-31, 2021
+31, 2022

-Current tax -
+Current tax - -

-Deferred tax -
+Deferred tax - -

 Total - -

 Reconciliation of effective tax

 Theoretical tax:

-Loss before tax -56,239 -77,781
+Loss before tax -37,167 -56,239

-Tax according to the applicable tax rate (20.6%) 11,585 16,023
+Tax according to the applicable tax rate (20.6%) 7,656 11,585

 Tax effect of:

-Non-deductible expenses -10 -7
+Non-deductible expenses -7 -10

-Deferred tax assets unrecognized 11,595 16,030
+Deferred tax assets unrecognized 7,663 11,595

-Total 11,585 16,023
+Total 7,656 11,585